 Tips on Training Calf Muscles

-One of the reasons that training your calf muscles is difficult is because you use them every day as you walk, and yet they do not grow.
-In order for them to grow, they need a lot of work!
+One of the reasons that training your calf muscles is difficult is that you use them daily as you walk, yet they do not grow.
+For them to grow, they need a lot of work!

-This may mean that you need to train them more frequently than other muscles.
+This may mean you must train them more frequently than other muscles.
 Aim for two or three times each week.
 You should also aim for slower reps, more volume, and longer duration.

 Use heavier weights and do less of them.
 They are used to moving weight but not heavyweight.

-Because they deal with a lot throughout the day, you may need very high reps and concentration, aim for a two-second pause on each rep.
+You may need very high reps and concentration because they deal with a lot throughout the day.
+Aim for a two-second pause on each rep.

 Stretching is essential for growth.
 Be sure to stretch your calves before and after you work on them.
 You can find some great calf stretches here.